Self-service deployment FAQ

 - If deployment fails again, log a Support ticket.

-Microsoft will add automatic retry logic in an upcoming release and make logs available.
+Microsoft adds automatic retry logic in an upcoming release and make logs available.

 What if my deployment fails with an “environment already exists” error?